 Pressure / Enthalpy Diagram Example

-This article is written by my buddy and Canadian Supertech Tim Tanguay.
-Thanks Tim!
+This article was written by my buddy and Canadian Supertech Tim Tanguay.
+Thanks, Tim!

 The green highlighted thumb shape is the saturation zone.
 Everything that occurs in the saturation zone is a latent (change of state) process.